Are Moving Expenses Tax Deductible? Everything You Need to Know

 You cannot claim a deduction on any moving expenses that were reimbursed by your employer.
 Any moving allowances provided by your employer will also be treated as taxable income on your W-2.

 However, this exclusion is not unbeknownst to employers.
 If you are preparing for a move for your career soon, you can negotiate a larger relocation allowance to help cover tax implications.
 Just be sure to keep detailed records and receipts of expenses incurred during your move.

-How to Claim a Moving Expense Deduction for 2020 on Your Federal Income Tax Return
+How to Claim a Moving Expense Deduction on Your Federal Income Tax Return

 The total from your Form 3903 will then need to be recorded on your Form 1040.